nearform/devops/drone-ci/README.md

 The setup requires Terraform (it has been tested with version 0.7.x) and Ansible (any version but tested with 2.1.X).

+#### Dependencies

+As you can see in the example some AWS resources needs to be already defined and passed as variables to the module.
+This will guarantee a nice level of customization and integration with existing infrastructure.

+The security group **must** allow connections on port `8000` and `22` for allowing ansible to provision the EC2 instance.
+Once provisioned you can safely remove the `ingress` rule on port 22 from your security group.

+**NOTE:** The module will spawn a drone insance listing on port `8000`

 ## Setup

 1) Create a `main.tf` terraform file: